kubeshark/docs/src/pages/en/efs.md

 #### Statically provisioned

 In this case EFS file system ID should be specified during Kubeshark deployment (e.g. via `--set` in Helm).
-Can be helpful e.g. if some infrastructure has requirement (e.g. defined by organziation) to use only some directrory pre-created specially for Kubeshark with specific permissions on the EFS file system which is used for other EFS persistent volume claims as well
+Can be helpful e.g. if some infrastructure has requirement (e.g. defined by organization) to use only some directory pre-created specially for Kubeshark with specific permissions on the EFS file system which is used for other EFS persistent volume claims as well

 ```yaml
 apiVersion: storage.k8s.io/v1